dhassaine/reduxless/README.md

 )
 ```

-Functions in `mapActionsToProps` are passed the store, the wrapped component's props and the remaining arguments during invocation.
+Functions in `propsFromStore` are passed the store, the wrapped component's props and the remaining arguments during invocation.